 Does breastfeeding affect your blood sugar reading?

 As a diabetic pregnant woman or a new diabetic mother, it is important you learn more about breastfeeding health.

 Drop in blood sugar level

-Check your sugar levels before and after each nursing session to ensure you are in normal health.
+And because breastfeeding affects your glucose metabolism, it is best to check your sugar levels before and after each nursing session to ensure you are in normal health.

-We recommend having a glucose source close by when breastfeeding your newborn; a glass of fresh fruit juice can come in handy.
+When experiencing low blood sugar, we recommend having a glucose source close by when breastfeeding your newborn; a glass of fresh fruit juice can come in handy.
 A healthy snack after feeding is also suggested, particularly if you are taking insulin.
 You will need less insulin, as mentioned in the above sections, but it is important to keep your healthcare provider informed about your medications and the change in doses.
 It is always better to consult your doctor before making changes to your insulin doses.